An Analysis on the Precipitation Barycenter in the Network of Rain Gauge Stations of Ardabil Province

 Conclusion and Suggestion

 The highest conventional correlation coefficient of 0.80 was obtained for the density of 40 stations among different densities of 5, 10, 20, 30, 40, and 50, and the lowest coefficient of 0.04 was obtained for the minimum density of 5 stations.
-A more uniform and dense stational network distribution leads to higher conventional correlation coefficients.
-The proposed approach can be effective in designing the observation network of a wide range of environmental variables.
+Based on the results of this study, changes in the movement of precipitation patterns that can be effective in drought and wet periods were identified.
+It is suggested that the relationship between climate change and elevation factors with spatial-temporal changes in the precipitation center of gravity be investigated.

 Keywords